-It is recommended that this licence be issued for the maximum allowed period in terms of the National Water Act, 1998, namely 40 years as this is a project of socioeconomic significance.
+It is recommended that this licence be issued for the maximum allowed period in terms of the National Water Act, 1998, namely 40 years as the infrastructure is designed and built for this period.

 9. IMPACT PREDICTION AND RISK ASSESSMENT